JuliaDynamics/Agents.jl/docs/src/tutorial.md

 "Function to instantiate the model." function instantiate(;numagents=320, griddims=(20, 20), min_to_be_happy=3)

-  space = Space(griddims, false, true) # make a Moore grid
+  space = Space(griddims; moore = true) # make a Moore grid
   # use random_activation function from Agents.jl and the argument min_to_be_happy
   # give the model an empty list of agents, as they will be added incrementally
   model = SchellingModel(random_activation, space, SchellingAgent[], min_to_be_happy)

-  # 4) Create a 1-dimension list of agents, balanced evenly between group 0
+  # Create a 1-dimension list of agents, balanced evenly between group 0
   # and group 1.
   agents = vcat(
     [SchellingAgent(Int(i), (1,1), false, 0) for i in 1:(numagents/2)],
     [SchellingAgent(Int(i), (1,1), false, 1) for i in (numagents/2)+1:numagents]
   )

-  # 5) Add the agents to the model.
+  # Add the agents to the model.
   for agent in agents
     # Use add_agent_single (from Agents.jl) to add the agents to the grid at
     # random locations.